5 Best Temples to Visit in Chiang Mai

 Wat Rajamontean

-We loved this colorful temple and its beautiful entrance when we visited!
+We loved Chiang Mai's colorful temple and its beautiful entrance when we visited!
 It’s actually a really unique temple as it incorporates different styles, partly due to the fact that most of its monks are from Laos.
+The temple also houses the marble Buddha, which is known for its historical significance and artistic value.
 Next to the temple is a newly added (2010) large sitting Buddha statue that you can admire!
 The inside of the temple is also worth a visit.

 Photo credit @travelwithtalia